-The assessment process aligns the Institution’s and the Program’s mission statements.
 The steps of the assessment cycle include:

 Because of the complex organizational structure of ACC, the terms “department”, “discipline” and “program” are often used interchangeably.
 For the sake of clarity, in this document: